 We live in a spiritual world that our physical senses know nothing about.
-Priests wax poetic about it, mystics visit it, ascetics suffer for it, and artists imagine it.
+Mystics visit it, priests wax poetic about it, ascetics suffer for it, and artists imagine it.
 This is my imaginative vision of that world.

 I see myself surrounded by spirits the way a fish is surrounded by water.
 Animals appear as the personifications of human feelings and passions, and stones as entities esteemed for their wisdom.
 In letters I discern the things from which they originate, and in words the forces they unleash.
 I see colors as acts of light.